MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-833-database-engine-error.md

 1. Detects that an operation has been pending.
 1. Writes an informational message to the SQL Server error log as outlined in the Details section.

-   Explanation to different sections of this informational message is given below:
+   Explanation to different sections of this informational message is given in the following table:

 | Message text | Description |
 |---|---|